 In rare cases, torticollis can occur because of vision problems (ocular torticollis), neurological imbalances (benign paroxysmal torticollis), or bony deformities in the spine.
 Additionally, it is the third most common musculoskeletal diagnosis behind hip dysplasia and clubfoot.

 Studies reveal that as many as 3 in every 100 infants are impacted by torticollis.
 Parents may start to worry when a baby’s head starts tilting to one side or if they prefer to look only in one direction.
 Your doctor may have noticed a head tilt at your baby’s last check-up.
 Infant torticollis (tor-ti-col-lis) is easily diagnosable by tightened muscles on one side of the neck, which leaves your baby’s head at a tilt and/or rotation.

 If you have concerns that your child may have torticollis, contact your pediatrician immediately.
-Your pediatrician will likely recommend physical therapy which will consist of stretches and developmental positions to help strengthen your child’s neck,
+Your pediatrician will likely recommend pediatric physical therapy which will consist of stretches and developmental positions to help strengthen your child’s neck.

 You can also be proactive at home!
 Here are 3 ways you can help improve your child’s torticollis.